American Revolutionary War: Casualties and losses

-A British report in 1781 puts their total Army deaths at 6,046 in North America (1775–1779).
+A British report in 1781 puts their deaths at 6,046 in continental North America (1775–1779) for the Army, thus excluding Germans, Loyalists, and sailors.
+Including both soldiers and sailors and counting theaters outside of North America, the total British military death toll (excluding officers) from 1775 to 1783 was 43,633.
 (Note: British returns in 1783 listed 43,633 rank and file deaths across the British Armed Forces.
 In the first three years of the Anglo-French War (1778), British list 9,372 soldiers killed in battle across the Americas; and 3,326 in the West Indies (1778–1780).
 In 1784, a British lieutenant compiled a detailed list of 205 British officers killed in action during British conflicts outside of North America, encompassing Europe, the Caribbean, and the East Indies.
 Extrapolations based upon this list puts British Army losses in the area of at least 4,000 killed or died of wounds outside of its North American engagements.)
 Approximately 7,774 Germans died in British service in addition to 4,888 deserters; among those labeled German deserters, however, it is estimated that 1,800 were killed in combat.
 (Note: Around 171,000 sailors served in the Royal Navy during British conflicts worldwide 1775–1784; approximately a quarter of whom had been pressed into service.
 Around 1,240 were killed in battle, while an estimated 18,500 died from disease (1776–1780).
 The greatest killer at sea was scurvy, a disease caused by vitamin C deficiency.
 It was not until 1795 that scurvy was eradicated from the Royal Navy after the Admiralty declared lemon juice and sugar were to be issued among the standard daily grog rations of sailors.
 Around 42,000 sailors deserted worldwide during the era.
 The impact on merchant shipping was substantial; 2,283 were taken by American privateers.
 Worldwide 1775–1784, an estimated 3,386 British merchant ships were seized by enemy forces during the war among Americans, French, Spanish, and Dutch.)